Email FacebookTwitterMenu burgerClose thin

 There’s one more possibility for how to avoid paying capital gains tax on inherited property.
 That’s simply choosing not to inherit it at all.

-This is called disclaiming an inheritance and it’s something you can choose to do if you’d prefer not to get entangled in tax issues related to someone else’s estate.
-The downside, of course, is that once you formally disclaim an inheritance, you can’t go back and change your mind.
+You can disclaim an inheritance if you want to avoid potential tax complications if you’d prefer not to get entangled in tax issues related to someone else’s estate.
+The downside, of course, is that once you disclaim an inheritance, you can’t reverse the decision.
 Whatever property you forfeited would be passed on to the next person in line to inherit.

 Bottom Line

 Inheriting property can trigger capital gains tax if you choose to sell it.
 And there are other taxes you may need to consider, such as state inheritance taxes.
-If the inherited property is a residence consider living in it for a few years before selling it.
+If the inherited property is a residence, you may consider living in it for a few years before selling it to take advantage of the IRS’s capital gains exemption.
 Alternatively, consider renting it.
-Talking to an estate planning attorney or a tax professional may be helpful if you stand to inherit assets from your parents or anyone else and you’re worried about owing Uncle Sam.
+Talking to an estate planning attorney or a tax professional may also be helpful if you stand to inherit assets from your parents or anyone else and you’re worried about owing Uncle Sam.

 Tips for Estate Planning

-• Consider working with a financial advisor to put together an estate plan.
+• Consider working with a financial advisor with estate planning expertise.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Property taxes in America are collected by local governments as well as the federal government.
+• Property taxes in America are collected by state and local governments.
 The money collected is generally used to support community safety, schools, infrastructure and other public projects.
 A property tax calculator can help you better understand the average cost of property taxes in your state and county.

 Photo credit: ©iStock.com/AND-ONE, ©iStock.com/Dobrila Vignjevic, ©iStock.com/powerofforever